Santa Cruz, CA

 The Beach Boardwalk

 The boardwalk is a long stretch of beach in Santa Cruz – connecting the Wharf to the Lorenzo River.
-Right at the beach you can find an open amusement park that you can enter without purchasing a ticket.
+Right at the beach, you can find an open amusement park that you can enter without purchasing a ticket.
 You will need individual tickets or all-day passes if you plan on enjoying the rides.
-Otherwise, you can just stroll through it and watch the hordes of revelers.
+Otherwise, you can just stroll through and watch the hordes of revelers.

 Fun facts: The Boardwalk is the oldest amusement park in California and the only one still standing on a beach today on the West Coast.

 At the west end you can find two separate game areas: At Neptune’s Kingdom you can play miniature golf, or Pinballs; Further west you can find more thrilling video games, ski ball, shooting games and laser tag at the Casino.

 Tip: You can buy individual tickets for rides.
 If you just want to try a few rides, that is the way to go.
 But if you and your kids are going to try everything, then buy wristbands and forget about counting tickets.

 On the east end you can get a thrill on the Giant Dipper roller coaster – which is a well-known wooden roller coaster.

 Tip: Dogs, bikes, skateboards and roller skates are not allowed on the Boardwalk.

 Many restaurants and snack shops are spread throughout the boardwalk.
 You can also find independent restaurants across the street from the Boardwalk.